 Keep The Cell Phone Handy and Charged.

 No, not so junior can play Minecraft or little missy can text her BFF.
 The GPS on your phone can be a life saver (maybe even literally) if you get lost in the woods and, in the case of an emergency or injury, a simple phone call could save the day.
+It is necessary for hiking safety.

 Finally, Don’t Forget The Water and The Snacks.